jbigtani/crack-CKAD/README.md

 Make sure you do it yourself and type out the solution before checking the anwsers given.
 Now you have gone through the whole CKAD curriculum, concepts and done enough hands-on.
-You can take now following.
+You can take following challenge now.
 - [Kubernetes Challenge](https://kodekloud.com/p/practice-test-kubernetes-challenge-1-wordpress)

-You should feel good to schedule an exam for next week.
+If you did well in challenge, you should feel good to schedule the exam for next week.
+Please note actual exam is much difficult than this challenge so make sure you make good use of coming week.

 ## Week 4 (Revision, Exam preparation)
 For final revision, I would advise going through following free resources.